alterm4nn/ChronoZoom/Doc/install-guide/installation.md

 8. Copy the contents (a compressed JSON string) on to your clipboard.

 9. Paste the contents into an editor that has a tool for formatting JSON.
-	There are JSON formatting plugins for most IDEs, including Visual Studio.
+	There are JSON formatting plugins for most IDEs, including Visual Studio, or you can use an online service such as [JSONLint](http://jsonlint.com/).

 	An alternative, free, very fast edit tool is [Notepad++](http://notepad-plus-plus.org/), which once installed, has a plugin called "JSON Viewer" which can be added via Notepad++'s plugin manager.